 The original proposal documents can be found via the following pages.

 The lastest EU Commission draft can be found here

 When are the Medical Device Directives changing?

 The Council has planned to approve the agreement at ministers' level in September 2016.
-Following their legal-linguistic review, the draft Regulation will be then adopted by the Parliament and the Council, probably at the end of 2016 or early 2017.
+Following their legal-linguistic review, the draft Regulation will be then adopted by the Parliament and the Council, probably in early 2017.